21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Is AI photo editing the same as AI image generation?

-No. AI photo editing modifies, enhances, or retouches existing photographs — you start with a real image.
-AI image generation creates entirely new images from text prompts (like Midjourney or DALL·E).
-For dedicated image generation, see our reviews of Stable Diffusion and Leonardo AI.
+No. AI photo editing modifies, enhances, or retouches existing photographs, so you start with a real image.
+AI image generation creates entirely new images from text prompts (like Midjourney or DALL-E).
 Some tools (Photoshop, Canva) now include both capabilities, but they serve different purposes.

 Can AI photo editors work with RAW files?